mgh1222/netsil-kube/README.md

 ## Netsil

-[Netsil](http://netsil.com/) discovers you application's topology based on its traffic; it analyzes traffic in a non-intrusive way and offers an insight into the exposed services.
+[Netsil](http://netsil.com/) discovers your application's topology based on its traffic; it analyzes traffic in a non-intrusive way and offers an insight into the exposed services.

 ## Install